timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform for musicians, designed to streamline administrative tasks such as bookings, contracts, invoices, and compliance.
-Its primary purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
-The platform aims to be user-friendly, scalable, and become an indispensable tool for enhancing efficiency and supporting independent artists, with the ambition to become the leading global solution for managing music careers.
+MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
+Its purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
+The platform aims to be user-friendly, scalable, and become the leading global solution for managing music careers, with ambitions to simplify music business administration worldwide and free musicians to focus on their art.

 ## User Preferences
 Preferred communication style: Simple, everyday language.